 - At 20 kHz, the SM58 has a calculated theoretical max SPL of 190 dB SPL, which is near the upper limit of what’s possible for a sound wave (194 dB SPL is the atmosphere’s max SPL at atmospheric pressure and is known as a shock wave).

-So we see that while, yes the Shure SM58 does in fact have a max SPL rating, it’s not really necessary that Shure includes it in its data sheet.
+So we see that while the Shure SM58 does have a max SPL rating, it’s not really necessary that Shure includes it in its datasheet.
 There’s rarely ever a situation that would call for recording a 150 dB SPL sound source directly at the source, so an SM58 will be able to handle any practical sound source without distorting.

 Royer R-121 Max SPL

-The Royer R-121 max SPL value is given as >135dB @ 20 Hz, though typically max SPL are assumed to be in relation to a 1,000 Hz frequency.
+The Royer R-121 max SPL value is given as >135dB @ 20 Hz, though typically max SPL is assumed to be in relation to a 1,000 Hz frequency.

 It’s assumed that as the frequency increases, so does the max SPL rating.
 There is also no percentage of total harmonic distortion.
 So I believe what Royer is saying is that the R-121 will be able to handle sounds greater than 135 dB SPL at the ribbon.

 Repeated high SPL situations will, over time, stretch out any microphone diaphragm.
 Ribbon diaphragms are the most susceptible to this stretching.
 Royer mics are built to last and are very resistant to this stretching, but it will still happen (again, over time).